Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/pg/Response_method_when_a_static_analysis_check_violation_occurs.md

 - The developer issues a Redmine ticket stating the exclusion request and changes the person in charge to the architect
 - The architect checks the contents
-  - If the description is valid, the architect sets the Checkstyle, SpotBugs exclusion and returns the ticket to the developer
+  - If the description is valid, the architect sets the Checkstyle, SpotBugs, ArchUnit exclusion and returns the ticket to the developer
   - If the content is not appropriate, sends the ticket back to the developer
 - The developer confirms that the exclusion has been completed and closes the ticket